cosmo0/mame-retroarch-bezel-converter/README.md

 ## Common parameters

+- `--error-file` the path to the output file containing the error (otherwise defaults to error.txt in the working folder)
 - `--overwrite` to overwrite existing files
 - `--scan-bezel` to scan transparent pixels in the images instead of relying on the cfg/lay files
 - `--output-debug path/to/debug` to see the result of the conversion (it creates an image with a red square where the screen will be)